 “I can honestly say that my relationship with Annie…has really shaped much of my life,” Laura said.
 Her participation in Best Buddies was because of Annie.
 She also became a special ed teacher because of her sister.
 Even the area of law Devin practices is because of Annie and the struggles they had with the education system after becoming her guardian.

 So far, Annie has lived with them for seven years.
-When asked if Annie will live with them for the rest of her life, Laura always says, “We hope so.”
+When people ask if Annie will live with them for the rest of her life, Laura always says, “We hope so.”
 Laura and Devin have come to love Annie as one of their own children.
-Annie is adamant about living with them until she gets married to which Laura tells her she must live close by.
+Annie is adamant about living with them until she gets married to which Laura says to her she better live close by.

 Advice: Take What Life Gives You and Make the Best Out of It

 Devin has a pretty laid back personality so it was easy for him to accept that Annie would live with them someday.
-For those who don’t feel this way and they have a sibling with a disability coming to live with them, he said, “Figure it out as it goes.”
+For those who dread having a sibling with a disability coming to live with them, he tells them, “Figure it out as it goes.
 Personalities may be different and it will be a learning experience for everyone involved.
 But as time goes on, you WILL forge a stronger relationship.
-“Sometimes you just take what life gives you and make the best out of it,” Devin said.
+“Sometimes you just take what life gives you and make the best out of it.”

 “My biggest advice is to pay attention to the similarities, not the differences because there really are more of those,” Laura said.
-Even though you have a sibling with a disability, you have similar genes and you grew up in the same household.
+Even if your sibling has a disability, you share similar genes and you grew up in the same household.
 If you search for shared interests, caring for a sibling with a disability becomes a lot easier.